nastab/cloudformation-challenge/README.md

 ## CHALLENGE REQUIREMENTS
 1. Create a VPC associated with the AUTHORIZATION LDC named LDC-AUTH-VPC
-2. Create two t2.micro EC2 instances in a private network named LDC-AUTH_EC2_(USER-NETWORK)-PDN/DEV
+2. Create two t2.micro EC2 instances in a private network named LDC-AUTH_EC2_(USER-NETWORK)-PDN/DEV.
 3. Deploy the base project to the instances.

-4. Create two ALBs connected to a single instance:
+4. Create two ALBs, one connected per environment.
 - LDC-AUTH-ALB-(USER-NETWORK)-DEV
 - LDC-AUTH-ALB-(USER-NETWORK)-PDN
 5. Create 1 ASG for the instance in the PDN environment
 - LDC-AUTH-ASG-(USER-NETWORK)-PDN

-6. 1 security group must be created per instance
+6. 1 security group must be created per environment.
 - LDC-AUTH-SG-(USER-NETWORK)-PDN
 - LDC-AUTH-SG-(USER-NETWORK)-DEV
 7. The project must use nested stacks, at least in the security group; however, it can also use them in other features, such as the load balancer.
-8. The network user name and maximum number of instances in the ASG must be a parameter within the template; Maps must be used for the availability zone and region.
+8. The network user name and maximum number of instances in the ASG must be parameters within the template.
+9. Maps must be used for the availability zone and region.

-9. Upon completion, the following output should be delivered:
+10. Upon completion, the following outputs should be delivered:
 - Network user name

-- Load balancer name
+- Load balancer names

-- Security group name
+- Security group names

-- Instance name
+- Instance names

-10. Create a local feature/user-git branch
+11. Create a local branch feature/git-user
+12. Delivery date: June 25th / Checkpoint: May 28th / June 11th

 ## DEPLOY-LOCAL